radnou/quiz_us/README.md

 # quiz_us

-Quiz application developed in Flutter
+Quiz application developed in Flutter.
 The application call the API https://opentdb.com to retrieve 5 questions and show one by one.
-At the end, the program show the result
+At the end, the program shows the result

 ## Keys points :